LNRobertson/East_River/README.md

 - Outputs are ready for integration into dashboards or automated operator alerts.

 **5. Extensibility & Roadmap**
+- Replicable/automated ETL for new raw data or additional features.
+- Real-time weather and SCADA ingestion.
-- Modular design allows easy retraining with new data or features.
+- Modular design to allow easy retraining with new data or features.
-- Future enhancements: advanced models (TFT, GNNs), uncertainty quantification, integration of market/renewable data, and real-time API deployment.
+- Advanced models (TFT, GNNs), uncertainty quantification, integration of market/renewable data, and real-time API deployment.

-This approach balances accuracy, transparency, and maintainability—delivering actionable forecasts to reduce costly peak events and manual interventions.
+This approach balances accuracy, and transparency.

 ## 📊 Data Sources